 Atopic and neurotic dermatitis are two forms of dermatitis also found in adult foot care.
 Atopic dermatitis is a category of dermatitis that is usually associated with allergic disorders such as asthma and hay fever and immune disorders.
 Neurotic dermatitis is found in patients who experience generalized anxiety that results in focal irritation of the skin of the hand or foot, often both.
 The primary symptom of neurotic dermatitis is chronic itching and scratching of the foot.

 Venous stasis dermatitis is common in older adults who have poor venous return of blood from the feet back to the heart.
 This condition results in pooling of fluids in the lower 1/3 of the leg.
-This pooling creates a rough 'orange peel' appearance of the skin of the leg.
-The skin also becomes flakey and dry.
+This pooling creates a rough "orange peel" appearance of the skin of the leg.
+The skin also becomes flaky and dry.
 Ulcerations of the medial ankle are common.

 Causes and contributing factors

 There are many causes of direct dermatitis that can come from nature or our work environment.
 Determination and elimination of direct contributing factors in dermatitis may often result in a cure.
 Indirect contributing factors may be more difficult to ascertain without medical assistance.
 An understanding of skin and how medical conditions may affect skin is imperative in understanding how indirect causes of dermatitis can be changed.